 Mine is not like his!
 Mine is really easy.
 Especially if you choose to make it with a packet of taco seasoning rather than using the homemade one I’ve provided in the recipe.
 Up to you!

-So I have one rule about my easy Taco Soup.
+Taco Soup is all about the toppings.
 You cannot skip the toppings.
 Let me repeat – you cannot skip the toppings!!!
 You may omit one of the toppings.
-Leaving out two is really pushing my boundaries. 😉
+Leaving out two is really pushing my boundaries…. 😂

 - 1 tsp EACH garlic powder, onion powder and cayenne pepper